Logotherapy: A Path to a Meaningful Life

 Paradoxical intention involves intentionally seeking the thing we fear the most.
 Logotherapy providers use this technique to assist people experiencing anxieties or phobias that paralyze them with fear.
 Frankl taught that by wishing for the things they feared the most, those suffering removed the fear and relieved anxious symptoms.

 Socratic dialogue is used as a tool to help clients open up to self-discovery.
 First, the therapist listens closely to the wording a client uses to describe things.
-Then the therapist draws attention to prominent word patterns, helping clients find deeper meaning from these words.
+Next, the therapist draws attention to prominent word patterns.
+Accordingly, they help clients find deeper meaning in these words.
 Logotherapy providers theorize that this process helps clients discover their own answers.

 Conditions Treated with Logotherapy

 Strong evidence supports logotherapy’s hypothesis that meaning in life correlates with better mental health.
-Therapist may improve clients mental health through assisting them to develop meaning in many mental health areas such as:
+Therapist may improve clients mental health through assisting clients develop meaning in many mental health areas such as:

 - Anxiety